Thank you for sending your enquiry! One of our team members will contact you shortly.

 Web Forensics for Government

-- Analysis of stored data, file systems, network forensics, and reverse engineering
+- Analysis of stored data, filesystems, network traffic, and reverse engineering to uncover evidence in web-based environments.

-- Examination of server file structures, including files and databases
+- Examining server file structures, including files and databases, to support forensic investigations.

 Mobile Forensics for Government

-- Analysis of stored data, file systems, network forensics, and reverse engineering on mobile devices
+- Analysis of stored data, filesystems, network traffic, and reverse engineering on mobile devices to identify evidence.

-- Handling locked devices to ensure data integrity
+- Acquiring physical devices and handling locked devices securely to ensure the integrity of digital evidence.

 Retrieving User Activity Information for Government

-- Extracting and parsing user activity data from various sources
+- Extracting and parsing data from various sources to reconstruct user activity timelines.

 Inspecting Datasets for Government

-- Analyzing traces, network traffic, log files, and other relevant data
+- Examining traces, network traffic, log files, and other digital artifacts to identify relevant evidence.

 Reconstructing Evidence for Government

-- Detecting and recovering deleted data to build a complete picture of cyber incidents
+- Detecting and recovering deleted data to support forensic investigations.

-- Evaluating the role of automation in forensics and its limitations
+- Evaluating the role of automation in evidence reconstruction and understanding its limitations.

 Decoding Evidence for Government